 And I don't care how many times Bernie Sanders, he said 3.5, but it's really 4.1 trillion in human infrastructure.

-Oh, you mean corporate taxes that corporations that don't pay taxes, that will pay employees less, and that will charge more for their goods and services?
+Oh, you mean corporate taxes that corporations that don't pay taxes, that will pay employees less and that will charge more for their goods and services?

-Oh, that that's what they're talking about.
+Oh, that's what they're talking about.

 By the way, this is getting worse by the day.